 - From the airport, go to the entrance of the Airport Rail Link on the first floor.

 - Purchase your train ticket.
 Do note that your point of disembarkation depends on your destination.
 Hence, make sure you know its nearest train station.

 - PURCHASE YOUR TRAIN TICKET HERE (discounted): (ARL) Ticket

 Getting Around The City:

-- Bangkok Sky Train (BTS): This is the fastest way to get around the city, and gives you easy access to hotels, sightseeing destinations and shopping areas.
-During my Bangkok trip, I’ve been fully utilizing this system, and I didn’t had a hard time familiarizing with it.
+- Bangkok Sky Train (BTS): This is the fastest way to get around the city, and gives you easy access to hotels, sightseeing destinations, and shopping areas.
+During my Bangkok trip, I’ve been fully utilizing this system, and I didn’t have a hard time familiarizing myself with it.